 Tech Stack: Aprimo

-This digital asset management software, Aprimo, decided for Stacks in a continuous loop.
-The cycle is divided into the plan, spend, create, distribute and perform.
+This digital asset management software, Aprimo, decided visualized its digital marketing stack in a continuous loop.

 Digital Engagement Stack: Cisco